statamic/v2-docs/content/collections/docs/routing.md

 ### Best Practices

 Vanity routes are _not_ perminant redirects, but rather temporary or utility 302s.
-The

 ## Content Types {#content-types}